 Most every constrained list of answers must allow “Unknown” and “Other” answers.
 Even though a question may seem so easy that everyone should know the answer, the world will always create a circumstance to prove that assumption wrong.
 Including an “Unknown” option allows you to differentiate between when you really don’t know and when the question isn’t applicable.
 This is a subtle distinction, but one that can really mess up the analysis.
 There are a few rare questions that don’t need an “Unknown” option, but they are rare and you’ll know them when you see them.

 For example, if you’d like to know if a server is virtualized or not, it may be tempting to create a simple checkbox if it was virtualized.
 But that doesn’t account for the circumstances when the information isn’t available (and there will always be a circumstance when it won’t be available).
+Now you’ve set up the response as “yes” and “everything else”, where “everything else” represents both “no” and “I don’t know”.
+The result is you would not be able to create a percentage of hosts that were virtualized, or look at non-virtualized systems because you can’t tell a “no” answer from an “I don’t know” answer.

-The second field you need to add is “Other” or, depending on the question, “Not Applicable.”
+[That’s still a little unclear.
+Do my edits clarify what you mean there?
+Thanks, Kevin (DE) - I think I fixed it? - Jay]The second field you need to add is “Other” or, depending on the question, “Not Applicable.”
 Avoid trying to capture all the options in an exhaustive list.
 Exhaustive lists become unmanageable (which slows down data entry), and you need to capture only most of the answers.
 You’ll find that a handful of common answers, especially within security events, will be used most of the time.
 The common answers create the trends and statistics, whereas the uncommon answers do little more than create interesting stories.
 Therefore, you want to capture the common things for data analysis and relegate the uncommon to the “Other” category and the Notes field.
 Keep an eye on anything marked “Other,” but if you create a good list of options, they should show up few and far between.

 type="tip"